Sea World (Australia): Sea World Resort and Water Park

 As the name suggests, Sea World Resort and Water Park is an adjoining Resort and Water Park to Sea World.
 The resort underwent a large-scale refurbishment in 2007.
 In 2008, the Sea World Water Park became part of the resort with regular park guests having to pay an additional fee to make use of the water park.
 In 2010, part of the Water Park was demolished to make way for Castaway Bay.

 Television

-Television series filmed at Sea World include the Australian children's programmes Toasted TV (since early 2007), Camp Orange, H2O: Just Add Water, Dolphin Cove and Mako: Island of Secrets.
+Television series filmed at Sea World include the Australian children's programs Dolphin Cove, Camp Orange, Toasted TV (since early 2007), H2O: Just Add Water, and its spin-off Mako Mermaids.

 Accidents and incidents

 Several accidents or incidents have occurred at or near the Sea World theme park.

 1991 Gold Coast helicopter collision with terrain

-On 3 March 1991 at 1:58pm, six passengers and the pilot on board a Bell 206L-1 LongRanger II helicopter were killed during a joy-flight departing from Sea World.
+On 3 March 1991 at 1:58pm, six passengers and the pilot on board a Bell 206L-1 LongRanger II were killed during a joy-flight departing from Sea World.
 The helicopter climbed steeply with its nose facing almost vertically upwards.
 It then fell backwards, resulting in the tail boom being severed by the main rotor blades, causing the helicopter to crash on a South Stradbroke Island beach.
 The investigation found the helicopter was airworthy and there was no evidence of the pilot attempting a deliberate manoeuvre such as a torque turn.
 Although the pilot was unknowingly suffering from myocarditis, which could result in loss of consciousness or death, the reason for the loss of control could not be established.